Add Beneficiary to Your DNA Test

 Blaine Bettinger, a fellow DNA expert who IS an attorney, was nice enough to develop a sample beneficiary agreement you can fill out and keep with your estate planning documents.
 Click here to access this DNA beneficiary agreement.
 If a relative has taken a DNA test and you’d like to become the beneficiary of that test, consider approaching that person with this form in hand.
 If you pay for others to test, ask them to name you as a beneficiary, too.
 Even if the person prefers to name someone else as beneficiary, at least you’ve helped make that happen, and down the road, you’d know whom to approach with questions about that person’s DNA test.

-Assigning your AncestryDNA or 23andMe Results
+Assigning your AncestryDNA Legacy Contact

 Is AncestryDNA right for you?
 See our review.